Top 12 Healthy Diet Tools & Tips

 2. Non-stick cookware – Reduce fat in baking with a non-stick frying pan or wok; they will only require small amounts of trans fat free margarine or oil to cook eggs, or stir-fry.
 Do not heat non-stick pans to above 350°C (650°F), or leave an empty pan on a hot burner.

 1. Meal planning – The fastest way to develop unhealthy eating habits is to not plan your meals in advance.
 Lack of advance meal preparation leads to grazing from the fridge and cupboards, or ordering fast food.
 Put up a whiteboard or chalkboard so everyone can see what’s on the menu (and pretend you’re at a restaurant!).

 Bonus Tip for Calorie Counters – Use a calorie-counting app to keep track of how many calories are in what you eat.
 There are lots of free / paid apps today such as Lose It, MyFitnessPal and many others, that do this for you.
 And remember – EVERYTHING counts!

-Whether you want to lose weight or just improve your nutrition in general, these time-saving, easy kitchen tips and tools can help you to preserve food at it’s best, and reduce or eliminate unhealthy fats, sugar, and sodium from your diet.
+Whether you want to lose weight or just improve your nutrition in general, these time-saving, easy kitchen tips and tools – combined with developing good eating habits – can help you to preserve food at it’s best, and reduce or eliminate unhealthy fats, sugar, and sodium from your diet.

 This article was first published in 2016 as Countdown: Top 10 Healthy Diet Tools & Tips.
 It has been updated with new & additional content.